World Dream Bank

 Two formats have special meanings:

-- ILLUSTRATED means text studded with images like flowers on a bush.
+- ILLUSTRATED here means webtext studded with images like flowers on a bush.
 They load faster than comics, but the layout you see depends on your browser & window size.
-If a page looks funny, resize the window--most such pages are meant for windows 800-1000 pixels wide.
+If a page looks funny, resize the window--most such pages are meant for windows 800-1200 pixels wide.
 Or the layout may look weird because, uh, people are weird.

 - COMICS load more slowly, and the words (if any) are part of the picture, not sharp Web text.
 But the layout is the author's.
-Much of my own work is comics, but I draw curvy, flowing, high-resolution, vertical book pages--hard to display in low-res, horizontal Web format.
-So most of my dream-comics are still only on paper (sigh)--see Catalog.
-But as screens improve, more readable comics are appearing here.
+Personally, I draw a lot of dream-comics, but they're curvy, flowing, high-resolution, vertical bookpages hard to display as low-res, horizontal Webpages.
+So most of my dream-comics appear here as text with spot illustrations, though now that high-res screens and broadband are more common I'm adding true comics as alternate pages.
 Again, a big window is best.

 - A one-line SUMMARY of the dream, article, or picture.
 These are human-written!
 More helpful and accurate than mere samples of text, as in Google's search results.